 - When you bake, try using the light instead of opening the door to check for doneness.
 Letting that heat out makes your AC work harder as well as your oven.

-- This summer, pull the curtains and close vents in rooms you aren’t using to minimize the work your air conditioning must do.
+- This summer pull the curtains and close vents in the rooms you aren’t using to minimize the load on your air conditioner.

 3. Program your thermostat and fans

-- First, install a learning thermostat, such as a Nest Learning Thermostat™, to manage your air conditioning.
+- Install a learning thermostat, such as a Nest Learning Thermostat™, to manage your air conditioning.

-- Then, set some pedestal fans around the house on timers.
+- Set some pedestal fans around the house on timers.

-- Have the fans turn on an hour before you typically return from work.
+- Set the fans to turn on an hour before you typically return from work.

 4. Fix your electric supply for predictable costs

-Locking in a fixed rate on your electricity supply before the heat reaches its peak allows you to weather any spikes in market prices with a cool head.
-Work with a direct energy supplier to take advantage of seasonal savings.
-You'll gain the peace of mind that your rate won’t jump even if electricity prices go up.
+Locking in a fixed rate on your electricity supply before the heat reaches its peak allows you to weather any spikes in market prices.
+Work with an energy supplier to gain peace of mind that your rate won’t jump even if electricity prices go up.
 You can check out our rates here.
-There are lots of ways you can make the most of the energy you have available to you.